Analog horror: Backrooms

 In January 2022, a short horror film titled The Backrooms (Found Footage) was uploaded to YouTube by then-sixteen-year-old Kane Parsons of Northern California, known online as Kane Pixels.
 It is based on the creepypasta of the same name, using the software Blender and Adobe After Effects, and is presented as a VHS tape recorded by a filmmaker who accidentally enters the Backrooms in the 1990s and is pursued by a monster.
-This was later expanded into a series of sixteen shorts, following the employees of a company investigating the Backrooms.
+This was later expanded into a series of twenty-four shorts, following the employees of a company investigating the Backrooms.
 Parsons received a Creator Honors for the series at the 2022 Streamy Awards from The Game Theorists.

-After receiving positive reviews from critics, on February 6, 2023, A24 announced that they were working on a film adaptation of the Backrooms based on Parsons' videos, with Parsons set to direct.
-Roberto Patino is set to write the screenplay, while James Wan, Michael Clear from Atomic Monster, Shawn Levy, Dan Cohen, and Dan Levine of 21 Laps are set to produce.
+On February 6, 2023, A24 announced that they were working on a film adaptation of the Backrooms based on Parsons' videos, with Parsons set to direct.
+Will Soodik wrote the screenplay, while James Wan, Michael Clear from Atomic Monster, Shawn Levy, Dan Cohen, and Dan Levine of 21 Laps produced it.
+The film was released on May 29, 2026.

-Pixels also created the follow up series The Oldest View, which follows a man who, after discovering a replica of the Valley View Center underground, is stalked by a giant puppet of Julien Reverchon.
+Theatrically released examples

+Examples of theatrically released analog horror include Kyle Edward Ball's Skinamarink (2022), Colin and Cameron Cairnes's Late Night with the Devil (2023) and Casper Kelly's feature debut Buddy (2026).